best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 3. Check the ‘Header Row’ box

 ### Naming tables
-If you have a spreadsheet with tables, you should make sure they have meaningful names.
-This will aid navigation for everyone, but particularly for those who use assistive technology.
+Make sure all tables in your spreadsheets have meaningful names.
+This will aid navigation for everyone.
 It will also help you pass accessibility [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) and [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

 #### Name a table in Excel
 1. Click anywhere in a marked-up table